Hexagram 17隨Following

 PostureFollowing the times · who and what is worth following

 Following is the hexagram of calibrated alignment.
 The trigram structure is the whole picture: Zhen (thunder) below, Dui (lake) above — thunder sinking into the lake, the active descending and being received with delight.
 The hexagram pairs with Hexagram 16 — Enthusiasm — where 16 is the gathering of energy through preparation (thunder rising out of the earth), 17 is the alignment of action that follows when a direction worth committing to has appeared.
 The hexagram statement is the most generous in the early King Wen sequence: 元亨利貞無咎 — supreme penetrating success, advantageous firmness, no fault.
 The four-character blessing only appears in a handful of hexagrams in the entireYijing.
-The condition attached is exact: the fortune yields only when the actor follows the right thing.
+The condition attached is exact: the fortune yields only when you follow the right thing.

 The Xiang commentary makes the structural rule explicit: 澤中有雷,隨。君子以嚮晦入宴息 — thunder within the lake, Following; the noble person accordingly, as evening comes, enters into feast and rest.
 The image refuses to make Following a hexagram about people-following-people.
 The first thing the noble person follows is the rhythm of day and night — feasting when evening calls for feast, resting when night calls for rest.
 Following the times is the structural ground; following a figure is a special case of following the times.
 TheTuan compresses the same insight: 天下隨時 — the world follows the times — and then names the magnitude: 隨時之義大矣哉 — vast indeed is the meaning of following the times.
 The discipline is the recognition of which time one is in, and the corresponding action that the time itself calls for.